IntersectMBO/plutus/README.md

 module contains the definition of terms.
 This module has two further submodules:

    1. [TermIndexedByNormalType.Term.RenamingSubstitution](https://input-output-hk.github.io/plutus-metatheory/TermIndexedByNormalType.Term.RenamingSubstitution.html)
-      contains the defintions of substitution for terms that is necessary to specify the beta-rules in the reduction relation.
+      contains the definitions of substitution for terms that is necessary to specify the beta-rules in the reduction relation.
 This definition and those it depends on, in turn, depend on the definitions and correctness proofs of the